GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/scim-uma.md

 As usual in open specs, concepts are abstract and hard to grasp at first, as such, the following section condenses some of the most important aspects to be aware of when protecting your SCIM API by UMA.

-If you are really in a hurry, you can proceed straight to the [enabled section](#enable-protection) to activate UMA protection.
+If you are really in a hurry, you can proceed straight to the [enable section](#enable-protection) to activate UMA protection.

 ## Actors involved in protection